 Liechtenstein is member to the UNECE Convention on Long-range Transboundary Air Pollution (CLRTAP) and submits data on air pollutants including indirect GHG.
-The submission in 2018 will take place at the end of April 2018, and the overview and results provided below are from the submission to CLRTAP in 2017.
+The submission in 2019 will take place at the end of April 2019, and the overview and results provided below are from the submission to CLRTAP in 2018.

-For the precursor substances NOx, CO and NMVOC as well as for the gas SO2, data from the current state of knowledge in air pollution reporting is shown in Table 2-4 (Acontec 2017).
+For the precursor substances $NO_x$ , CO and NMVOC as well as for the gas $SO_2$ , data from the current state of knowledge in air pollution reporting is shown in Table 2-4 (Acontec 2018).
 The system boundaries for the road transportation sector categories are not the same as under the UNFCCC reporting since Liechtenstein uses, the territorial approach under the CLRTAP and the sales principle for the UNFCCC reporting, which restricts the comparability of the two data sets.
+In particular, there would be inconsistencies within activity data and accordingly within implied emission factors of the results of the two approaches.
+Therefore, the data is not reported in CRF table 6.